molgenis/molgenis-app-lifelines-webshop/README.md

 ## i18n

-For development and testing you can add your translations to `i18n.schemas.js` For production make sure to add the translations to the molgenis entity `Localization` using `biobank-webshop` as a namespace.
+For development and testing you can add your translations to `i18n.schemas.js` For production make sure to add the translations to the molgenis entity `Localization` using `lifelines-webshop` as a namespace.

+Tip:
+Use `i18n.schemas.js` to create the `Localization` entities.
+For `msgid` add the schema key (for example: "lifelines-webshop-sidebar-header")
+The namespace should be `lifelines-webshop` and than add all of the needed translations.

 ## Project setup
 ```